 If you’re interested in seeing my own version of the story called The Story of “The Story of the Milkman,” you can read it in April’s Verse-Virtual.

 As a Contributing Editor of Verse Virtual, an Online Community Journal of Poetry, my poems appear each month in that fine journal.
-Here’s my contribution for November, 2017, a poem called Poem for the End of Daylight Savings (November 1, 2015).
-This is my attempt to write a cross between a metaphysical love poem and a nature poem.
-Enjoy how it fails!
+Here’s my contribution for December, 2017: first, a poem from my youth, The History of the Postal Service, then an ekphrastic poem called Sweet Slumber.
+This was a poem written in response to a watercolor by my friend and web-guru, Tim Savage.
+(This poem and picture appeared earlier in The Ekphrastic Review.
+See below.)
 Check the V-V Archives page for more by me.
 I’ve been happily contributing to Verse-Virtual since October, 2015, thanks to the largesse of my friend and publisher, Firestone Feinberg.

 The New Verse News, edited by the intrepid James Penha, publishes all the news in poetry form that fits.
 In the past few months, my poems Guys like us , Christmas Past with the Trumps, Against the Need to Write Poems in the Age of Trump, and Don’t Get Sick in America have appeared in the News.
 My latest attempt to grapple with the headlines on NVN are my poems, Lordy, I Hope There Are Tapes, For Rosh Hashanah,which is about my late father-in-law, Victor (Zeke) Zonana, and now Role Models, which recalls the day JFK was assassinated.